lmcache bench engine#

 Yes

-Workload type: long-doc-qa, multi-round-chat, or random-prefill.
+Workload type: long-doc-qa, multi-round-chat, long-doc-permutator, prefix-suffix-tuner, or random-prefill.

 --tokens-per-gb-kvcache N